-Sensor Collection settings Contains five parameters:

-a) Timed collection: Allows you to select the sensor collection mode from the four available options:
+- Sensor Collection settings Contains multiple sub menus: - Timed collection: Allows you to select the sensor collection mode from the four available options:

-i.
 Follow global collection setting: Causes the sensor to record data according to the global configuration settings of the gateway.
 See Global Collection Settings in the next section of this guide.